lbrictson/janus/docs/understanding-jobs/arguments.md

 ## Special Cases

+### Scheduled Jobs
-Scheduled jobs cannot have arguments without default values as there is no human to provide the value at runtime
+Scheduled jobs cannot have arguments without default values as there is no human to provide the value at runtime.

-Webhooks act in the same manner.
+### Webhooks
+Webhooks act in the same manner - all arguments must have default values.
+However, webhooks can pass data via POST request body which becomes available as `$JANUS_ARG_WEBHOOK_PAYLOAD`.
+See the [Webhooks documentation](webhooks.md) for more details.

+### Input Type Considerations
+- **Date/DateTime arguments**: Always passed to scripts in ISO 8601 format
+- **Number arguments**: Validated in the UI but passed as strings to maintain compatibility
+- **Dropdown with allowed values**: Works with any input type